-1. Provisional.
-Applicants may be admitted to the doctoral program on a provisional basis.
+Provisional.
+Applicants may be admitted to the 1. doctoral program on a provisional basis.
 In this case, the admissions committee has determined that the admissions package is missing one or more of the required documents (e.g., GRE scores, transcripts, writing sample, etc.).
-In order to move from provisional to full graduate status, the candidate must ensure that the admissions committee has access to all materials that are required to make an informed decision regarding program admission.
-Candidates admitted on a provisional basis must work to obtain full graduate status by the end of the second term of their program of studies.
-Candidates entering with a provisional status often do so as a result of not having completed the Graduate Record Examination (GRE).
+In order to move fromprovisional to full graduate status, the candidate must ensure that the admissions committee has access to all materials that are required to make an informed decision regarding program admission.
+Candidates admitted on a provisional basis must work toobtain full graduate status by the end of the second term of their program of studies.

+Candidates entering with a provisional status often do so because of not having completed the Graduate Record Examination (GRE).
 To assist candidates in their preparation for this examination, LMU has developed a collection of GRE study materials and will facilitate and support study groups.